puppeteer/puppeteer/docs/api/puppeteer.frame.hover.md

 # Frame.hover() method

-This method fetches an element with `selector`, scrolls it into view if needed, and then uses [Page.mouse](./puppeteer.page.mouse.md) to hover over the center of the element.
+Hovers the pointer over the center of the first element that matches the `selector`.

 **Signature:**